syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

-*  After the DNVM installation, execute the following mentioned command in the prompt window to know about the current DNVM version.
+*  After the DNVM installation, execute the following command to know about the current DNVM version.

 {% highlight text %}